lspm-pkg/petaserver/README.md

 1. Discord can ban you.
 2. Discord can rate limit your bot.
-3. Reads are very slow depending on what you're doing (there is adaptive read ahead and if the write is pending, it could be in the cache)
+3. Reads are very slow depending on what you're doing (There is adaptive read ahead for heavy tasks and extensive caching)
    - writes are very fast due to server side caching.
-4. Without a client application, it is not easy to use.
+4. Without a client application, it is not particularly easy to use.

 ---

 ## How do I use it

-Please proceed at your own risk, and read UsageGuide.md in this repo.
+Please proceed at your own risk, and read [UsageGuide.md](https://github.com/lspm-pkg/petaserver/blob/main/UsageGuide.md) in this repo.

 It also includes a client usage guide, but API guide is not added yet.